josephquigley/ghostcms-activitypub/README.md

 $ npm run dev # Debug
 $ npm run start # Production
 ```

+On startup the service will create an API key for Ghost webhooks, available at `data/apiKey.txt`.
+To integrate with Ghost, create a `Post published` and a `Post unpublished` webhook that point to `/publish?apiKey=YOUR_KEY_HERE` and `/delete?apiKey=YOUR_KEY_HERE` respectively.
+If you changed the API path root from the default (none) then your webhooks will be located at `API_ROOT_PATH/publish` and `API_ROOT_PATH/delete`.
+For example, if your API root path is set to `/activitypub` and the activitypub is running on the same domain then Ghost will need to publish to `https://yourghostdomain/activitypub/publish?apiKey=YOUR_KEY_HERE`.

 ### Running As A Service
 A systemd service file is provided as well.
 You can follow the configuration instructions in the file and then copy that to `/etc/systemd/system/` and enable and run the service: